melodicore/dfxengine/handles/README.md

 `Handled` is an interface in the Handles API that indicates that its implementing class is identified by a `Handle`.
 `Spaces` and `Groups` implement handled by default. `HandleMap` has a method `putHandled(T)` which puts an object into the map based on its identifying handle.
-Handled also implements `Comparable<Handled>` that where the comparison is based on `Handle.compareTo(Handle)` using the identifying handles.
+Handled also implements `Comparable<Handled>` where the comparison is based on `Handle.compareTo(Handle)` using the identifying handles.